• Skip to primary navigation

 SUV car rental

-• Taxis: A good option for short trips, definitely not for long ones.
+Taxis: A good option for short trips, not for long ones.
 Make sure they use the meter.
-Here are Yeison’s tips on taking a taxi in Costa Rica.
+Tips on taking a taxi in Costa Rica.

-• Flying: There are several domestic airlines such as Sansa and Green.
+Flying: There are a couple domestic airlines such as Sansa and Green.
 Depending on the time of year and route, flights range from about $70-$250 one way per person.

 Tips for Saving Money on Transportation in Costa Rica

-You can also combine methods of transportation if you don’t want to rent a car for the entire period.
-Some people will bus or shuttle to their destinations, and then rent a car for just a couple of days.
+You can also combine methods of transportation.
+Some people will bus or take a shared shuttle to their destinations, and then rent a car for just a couple of days.

 White water tubing Rio Negro during the Hacienda Guachipelin tour